maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-Besides the stack trace sample count, we need to retrieve the stack trace, which is a list of instruction pointers.
+We also need to retrieve the stack trace, which is a list of instruction pointers.
 This information too is abstracted away thanks to the [`BPF_MAP_TYPE_STACK_TRACE`](https://elixir.bootlin.com/linux/v6.8.5/source/include/uapi/linux/bpf.h#L914) map, and available to userspace.

 ```c
 struct {